PrihanNimsara/spring_boot_simple_example/README.md

 # spring_boot_simple_example
-this is a example for springboot
+This is a simple example for springboot.